TimSamuelsen/CLID3DGUIdocs/docs/printmodes.rst

 ============
 Print Modes
 ============
 Print modes are settings which fundamentally change the print process.
+More details to come upon publication of research.

 Printer Select
 -----------------
-Selects between CLIP and DI-CLIP print process.
-Currently the DI-CLIP print process is not fully implemented.

 Projection Modes
 ------------------